 - Hands on activities centered on weekly themes track developmentally appropriate skills

-- To enhance skills such as cognitive growth, gross and fine motor skills, socialization, expressive and receptive language, pragmatics, and phonemic awareness.
+- To enhance skills such as cognitive growth, gross and fine motor skills, socialization,

-- Children enrolled through the Youngerman Center have the option of enrolling for 5, 3 or 2 mornings a week.
+- Children enrolled in the Youngerman Center have the option of enrolling for 4, 3 or

 - Your child must be between the ages of three and five years for the requested academic

-- Your child must turn three years of age by the end of October of the requested academic school
+- Your child must turn three years of age by the start of the requested academic school

 - Children that are eligible for kindergarten are not eligible for YCPP.

-- Melissa Sidor, Clinic Director (716) 673-3203
+- Julie Williams, Clinic Director (716) 673-3203

 - Nicole Piazza, Preschool Coordinator/Clinical Supervisor (716) 673-4676